-Chlorella is an incredibly nutritious freshwater algae that comes from Japan and Taiwan.
-Unlike some types of seaweed and other sea vegetables you can eat in whole or dried form with certain dishes (like nori in sushi, for example), chlorella is typically taken as a supplement in tablet form or as a powder.
+Chlorella is an incredibly nutritious freshwater algae native to Japan and Taiwan.
+Chlorella is typically taken as a supplement in tablet form or as a powder rather than eaten fresh or dried.

 Chlorella is often compared to spirulina, a related type of blue-green algae native to saltwater lakes in Africa and Mexico.
-Both contain a wide range of powerful nutrients that are known to help detoxify and cleanse the body.
-Each of them are also rich sources of complete protein and all the B-complex vitamins.
+Both contain a wide range of powerful nutrients that are known to help detoxify and cleanse the body, and each is also a rich source of complete protein and B-complex vitamins.
+However, there are some important differences between the two.

-Spirulina is best known for having restorative properties that help support a healthy cardiovascular system, brain and digestive system.
-Chlorella, in comparison, has a unique nutritional make-up that makes it stand out from spirulina.
-Not only is it an algae that grows so much faster–it’s also used to increase good bacteria in the gut and may heal certain immune deficiencies.
-In addition, chlorella is often used to stimulate cellular growth throughout the body to support and promote healthy tissue regeneration.
+Spirulina is best known for having restorative properties that help support a healthy cardiovascular system, brain, and digestive system.
+Chlorella, in comparison, is not only a much faster-growing algae — in fact, it’s the fastest-knowing crop we know of — but it also has a unique nutritional makeup that makes it stand out from spirulina.
+Chlorella is used to increase good bacteria in the gut and can even heal certain immune deficiencies.

-If you eat a lot of fish that contain heavy metals, or eat fruits and veggies with pesticide residues, chlorella may help to eliminate those contaminants from your body.
-The fibrous portion of chlorella has been shown to bind with toxins that build up in our bodies.
+If you eat a lot of fish that contain heavy metals or fruits and veggies with pesticide residues, chlorella may help to eliminate those contaminants from your body.
+The fibrous portion of chlorella was shown in a 2009 study in Nutrition Research and Practice in studies to bind with toxins that build up in our bodies, helping us to evacuate them more easily.

 2. Enhanced Immunity